lauranadolski/iSim/i-sim/README.md

 // Made with love by Laura Nadolski.
-Last updated Monday, September 17 2018. //
+Last updated Monday, October 8 2018. //

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome to iSim, your friendly neighborhood intersectionality simulator.